Master of Engineering (with Honours) - MEng (Hon)

 Here's what Swansea University says about its Biomedical Engineering with a Year in Industry course.

-You will study in and around a thriving research community.
-This includes the Biomedical Engineering Simulation & Testing (BEST) Lab which is a fantastic space for interdisciplinary researchers to grow ideas from concept through to manufacture, instrumentation, and testing.
+You will study alongside our thriving research community, such as the Biomedical Engineering Simulation & Testing (BEST) Lab, a fantastic space for interdisciplinary researchers to grow ideas from concept through to manufacture, instrumentation, and testing.

 Source: Swansea University